EASY SWEET AND SOUR CHICKEN — Healthier than take out, this baked sweet and sour chicken is sure to become a family favorite!

 I’ve got several picky eaters at my house, so when I find a meal that everyone loves, like this Easy Sweet and Sour Chicken, I make it often.

 The chicken is lightly coated and sauteed until it’s just golden, then it finishes baking in the oven in a sweet and tangy sauce.
+Serve it over hot cooked rice and you’ll feel like you’re eating at your favorite Chinese restaurant.

-I love that it’s mostly baked, not fried.
+And I love that it’s mostly baked, not fried.
 Which means it’s healthier than the restaurant version, and less messy to make at home than a deep fried version.

 There’s going to be a lot of sauce at first, but it reduces and gets a little sticky so it coats the chicken perfectly by the time it’s ready to eat.